maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 ![](/images/posts/how-to-mint-nft-on-cardano/pinata_8.png)

-Upload your image and leave empty the field to input a custom name for a pin.
-Also leave unchecked the "Preserve file name" option.
-Click on the "Upload" button.
+Upload your image, leave empty the "Custom Name for Pin" field, and keep unchecked the "Preserve file name" option.

+Then, click on the "Upload" button.
 I just used the image created for this tutorial.

 ![](/images/posts/how-to-mint-nft-on-cardano/pinata_5.png)